 The remaining cases of osteoporosis are known as secondary osteoporosis and are caused by other medical conditions or medications.
 Diseases like rheumatoid arthritis, a hyperactive thyroid gland, and chronic kidney disease can cause bone loss.

-So can some medications, especially when taken long-term—anti-seizure drugs, for example, and some treatments for cancer.
+So can some medications, especially when taken long-term, such as anti-seizure drugs, for example, and some treatments for cancer.
+In cases where osteoporosis overlaps with joint degeneration, laser treatment for osteoarthritis may also be beneficial, particularly for pain management in affected joints.

 Laser therapy for Osteoporosis uses the technique of absorption of the energy of light within the tissue to alter cellular activity.
 The effect of therapy is to promote bone healing and suppress inflammation.